-The Trust seeks to provide Unitholders with monthly income and low risk of capital loss by investing in a portfolio of Australian debt securities including residential mortgage backed securities (RMBS) and asset backed securities (ABS).
-Since listing on the ASX, the Trust has met or exceeded all targets and has delivered its investors regular monthly cash income above the Trust's Target Return2 and a stable Net Tangible Asset backing (NTA).
+The Trust seeks to provide Unitholders with monthly income and capital preservation by investing in a portfolio of Australian debt securities including residential mortgage backed securities (RMBS) and asset backed securities (ABS).
+Since listing on ASX, the Trust has delivered Unitholders a stable Net Tangible Asset (NTA) backing and, from October 2018, regular monthly cash income above the Trust's Target Return2.
 The Trust provides investors with a means of diversifying their income investments to a defensive fixed income asset class which has displayed little correlation to global equity market's volatility.
 Key benefits of investing in the Trust include:

-- Income monthly cash income with a Target Return of RBA Cash Rate plus 3.50% per annum, net of fees.
-Investors should note the Target Return is not a forecast and is not guaranteed. - Diversification, low NTA volatility Fixed income is an important component of a balanced investment portfolio providing stable income with low risk of capital loss.
+- Income monthly cash income with a Target Return of RBA Cash Rate plus 3.50% per annum, net of fees through the economic cycle.
+Investors should note the Target Return is not a forecast and is not guaranteed. - Diversification, low NTA volatility Fixed income is an important component of a balanced investment portfolio typically providing stable income with capital preservation.
 The Trust enables investors to diversify their income investments to a defensive asset class.
-The Trust's NTA since listing is evidence of the defensive characteristics and has displayed little correlation to equity markets. - Low risk of capital loss The Trust's investments comprise an actively managed portfolio of securities that has the benefit of multiple layers of investor protections as set out in Section 4.
+The Trust's NTA since listing is evidence of the defensive characteristics and has displayed little correlation to equity markets. - Capital preservation The Trust's investments comprise an actively managed portfolio predominately comprised of securities that has the benefit of multiple layers of investor protections as set out in Section 4.
 The Manager's stress testing of each investment is consistent with the Trust's key objective of capital preservation. - Experienced Manager Gryphon's Investment Team has over 50 years of collective experience in successfully investing in RMBS and ABS.
 Gryphon has developed a robust investment process, which prior to the establishment of the Trust, had only been accessible by institutional clients. - Attractive structure The Trust structure allows Gryphon to invest a permanent and stable pool of capital, while also offering investors ASX liquidity.
 This allows Gryphon to make long term investment decisions without the need to source liquidity for potential investor redemptions, which may impact return.